 Daniel Craig‘s later interpretation of Bond gave the franchise a much-needed refresh, dropping his dated one-liners in favour of a more grounded and human agent.
 Crucially, Craig also had some input into the design of the watch that he’d wear in No Time to Die, making this model even more desirable.

 The auction version of OMEGA’s iconic diver features a lightweight titanium case and its in-house Calibre 8806 automatic movement.
 The understated black dial is paired with an eye-catching and vintage-looking faux patina lume.
 There’s also 300M of water resistance, a helium release valve and a utilitarian mesh bracelet.

 Famously, No Time to Die was Craig’s swansong, the final movie in his tenure as Bond, and yet another reason why this watch is so special.
-As well as this stunning timepiece, the winner of the bidding war gets a certificate signed by Craig and two of the movie’s producers.
-Having been donated by EON, all proceeds of the sale will be donated to charity – Time’s Up UK.
-Initial estimates have this stunning piece of movie memorabilia up for between £15,000 – £20,000, a small price to pay for an iconic piece of kit.
+As well as this stunning timepiece, the winner of the bidding war recieved a certificate signed by Craig and two of the movie’s producers.
+Having been donated by EON, all proceeds of the sale were donated to charity – Time’s Up UK.
+Initial estimates had this stunning piece of movie memorabilia up for between £15,000 – £20,000, but the price paid exceeded those at GBP 226,800.